 Our Organic Wakoucha (Japanese black tea) is grown in Fujieda, Shizuoka prefecture.
 Japanese black teas are rare, with only a small number of farms producing a limited amount of wakoucha throughout Japan.
-The majority of tea produced in Japan is, in fact, green tea, with most black teas being imported from abroad.
+The majority of tea produced in Japan is, in fact, green tea, with most black teas imported from abroad.
 The Japanese black tea industry remains sparse.
 Most Japanese black teas aren't exported and are enjoyed locally by tea enthusiasts.

 The taste of Japanese black tea, however, is like no other.
-Taking a sip of our Wakoucha, you will be greeted by a juicy sweetness without astringency.
+Taking a sip of our Wakoucha, you will sense a juicy sweetness without astringency.
 A lingering floral taste will stay on the palate, with bright notes of clove and chrysanthemum.
 The color of the brew is a comforting clear amber-red.
 Wakoucha makes a perfect afternoon tea and pairs well with desserts.

 Our Organic Wakoucha is grown by Iizuka-san, a passionate 3rd generation tea farmer.
-Iizuka-san works hard to preserve the quality of the exquisite Japanese black tea.
+Iizuka-san works hard to preserve the quality of exquisite Japanese black tea.
 His family started using organic farming techniques nearly 50 years ago, becoming a pioneer of organic tea farming in Japan.
-The best wakoucha comes from the 2nd tea harvest, which is when the tea plants are most susceptible to pests.
+The best wakoucha comes from the 2nd tea harvest when the tea plants are most susceptible to pests.
 It takes at least a year (sometimes two) for this tea to develop its best flavor, making it hard to acquire large quantities of the premium Wakoucha.